lihaiyun/project-space-api/README.md

 # project-space-api

-A web API built with Node.js and Express, using MongoDB for data storage and Cloudinary for image management.
+Backend web API built with Node.js and Express, using MongoDB for data storage and Cloudinary for image management.

 ## Technologies